reyestech/Fullstack-Academy/README.md

 ### 6️⃣ High‑Volume Data Exfil

-Massive outbound transfers to unfamiliar destinations can indicate data theft or misconfigured backups.
-This query analyses NSG flow logs (`AzureNetworkAnalytics_CL`) or firewall logs to identify public IPs receiving volumes 5× above the median for the same VM over the previous week.
-Outputs include byte counts, destination, and protocol—arming responders to cut egress or throttle bandwidth.
+Significant outbound data transfers to unfamiliar destinations may indicate potential data theft or misconfigured backup systems.
+This analysis leverages NSG flow logs (AzureNetworkAnalytics_CL) or firewall logs to identify public IP addresses receiving data volumes that exceed five times the median for the same virtual machine (VM) over the preceding week.
+The output includes byte counts, destination details, and protocol information, enabling responders to implement measures such as cutting egress or throttling bandwidth.

-Paired with automated ticketing, the alert helps enforce data‑loss‑prevention controls across hybrid infrastructures.
+Integrating this alert with automated ticketing systems reinforces data loss prevention protocols across hybrid infrastructures.

 #### How it works